rdouglascox/logic_lectures/source/10_trees_for_PL.md

 ---

-- what if we don't read a contradiction?
+- what if we don't reach a contradiction?
 - what if had started with a slightly different proposition?
 - what if we had arrived at the following after splitting the conditional?